myh1000/dcgan.label-to-image/README.md

 # Generative Adversarial Label to Image Synthesis

+Label to Image Synthesis essentially is the generation of images based off of an input label.
+This can be made more complex through the input of multiple labels, each regarding to a seperate feature of the final image, as well as the accuracy and/or quality of the generated image.
+Having the model converge to a low error rate is difficult as it is highly dependant on the dataset its trained on.

 ```main.py``` is based off of a standard DCGAN approach with a conditional layer.

 ```main-p2p.py``` attempts to concat the layers at the start and and keep the old DCGAN format.